Hypnos-Labs/juno_cp_router/README.md

 # Juno community pool router

-**CURRENTLY ONLY USED FOR TESTING, DO NOT EXPECT THIS TO WORK PROPERLY**
+**CURRENTLY USED FOR TESTING**

+Credit to Pupmos for the slick protobuf implementation

-Testing contract used for sending funds to Juno community pool since theres no way to test Stargate messages currently
+Used to test CP funding since no way to test stargate messages yet

-All native tokens sent via `ExecuteMsg::route` are (potentially) routed to Juno community pool
+Native tokens sent via `ExecuteMsg::Route / RouteWithSender` are routed to Juno community pool